 - Best xCloud controller: Razer Kishi for Android ($80 at Amazon)

 - A compatible smartphone running Android version 6.0 or greater, with Bluetooth version 4.0+ enabled.
-Most Kishi-compatible phones will certainly have these, but it doesn't hurt to check your phone settings.
+Most Kishi-compatible phones will hit the requirements, but it doesn't hurt to check your phone settings.

 - A high-speed internet connection or mobile data plan.
-Microsoft suggests either 5GHz Wi-Fi or 10Mbps data speeds and up.
+Microsoft suggests either 5GHz Wi-Fi or 10Mbps mobile data connection.

 With those in hand, proceed with the following steps: